Beyond Incompatibility: Trade-offs between Mutually Exclusive Fairness Criteria in Machine Learning and Law: Application of the Algorithm in Legal Scenarios

 However, with default base rates usually differing between protected groups, high degrees of calibration will lead to an imbalance in the false positive or false negative rates between the groups.
 A positive label, in credit scoring, means that the loan request is denied, a negative label that it is granted (because the risk of default is low enough).
 Clearly, false negative predictions may inflict financial damage on the lender if the credit cannot be repaid, but also potentially on the borrower, who may face financial penalties, eviction and future encumbrance due to a negative credit record.
 False positive predictions, on the other hand, give rise to opportunity costs: the lender does not earn interest payments, and the borrower does not obtain access to credit.
 Disparities concerning false negative or false positive rates affect access to credit or default rates between protected groups, and are therefore relevant for compliance with non-discrimination legislation.

-In the EU, rules on indirect discrimination forbid even seemingly neutral practices putting protected groups at a particular disadvantage, unless these differences can be justified.\footnote{ See, e.g., Art.
+In the EU, as mentioned, such risks must be assessed and mitigated by developers of high-risk AI systems under Art.
+9 AI Act, such as in credit scoring.
+Furthermore, specific rules on indirect discrimination forbid even seemingly neutral practices putting protected groups at a particular disadvantage, unless these differences can be justified.\footnote{ See, e.g., Art.
 2(b) of Directive 2004/113/EC; Art.
 2(2)(b) of Directive 2000/43/EC.} Higher false positive rates clearly constitute a disadvantage for the affected group; even higher false negative rates can be viewed as a burden on the more often wrongly classified group, however, as they entail the concrete risk of default.
 Since accuracy and error rates cannot be balanced between protected groups at the same time under non-trivial conditions, the law will have to accept reasonable trade-offs between these competing and mutually exclusive obligations.
 It cannot and does not demand what is impossible (nemo ultra posse obligatur).
 From the perspective of legal doctrine, this will arguably take the route of the justification of a possible disadvantage.
 The damage inflicted must then be proportionate, given the reasons which can be advanced for prioritizing the other fairness criteria.

 Given these preconditions, equalizing false negative credit predictions might be considered more important in the case of high-stakes loans (e.g., large sums and little collateral).
 Here, a default would be particularly disruptive, and hence that burden should be shared equally between protected groups.
 As a consequence, the $\theta$ weight of the balance for the positive class (Criterion C) should be higher than that for the negative class (Criterion B).